faiface/generics/README.md

 2. **`ord`** - Comparable with `<`, `>`, `<=`, `>=`, `==`, `!=`.
 Subset of `eq`.
 3. **`num`** - All numeric types: `int*`, `uint*`, `float*`, and `complex*`.
 Operators `+`, `-`, `*`, `/`, `==`, `!=`, and converting from untyped integer constants works.

-To use a type restriction, place its name right after the type parameter name in its first occurrence.
+To use a type restriction, place it right after the first occurrence of the type parameter.

 For example, here's the generic `Min` function: